This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 • Abt is using a mixed methods approach to evaluate AHC implementation and outcomes.

-• Results are expected to emerge in 2020.
+• Future results are expected in 2024.

 The Challenge